TUMTICS-Dev/Talent-Pool/README.md

 # Talent-Pool
-The self-developed talent pool of TUMTICS, using Airtalble as its storage space.
+This project is a simple and convenient talent pool developed by TUMTICS, utilizing `Airtalble` as its storage space.

 ## Prerequisite